LibertyDSNP/spec/pages/DSNP/Identifiers.md

 | Scheme | `dsnp://` |
 | User Id | `1311768467294899700` |

-## DSNP Announcement URI
+## DSNP Content URI

-DSNP Announcement URI consists of three parts, the scheme, the user id, and the content hash.
+DSNP Content URI consists of three parts, the scheme, the user id, and the content hash.
 It is used to uniquely identify an announcements from a given user with content.

-Any [Announcement Types](Announcements.md#announcement-types) with a `fromId` and `contentHash` have a DSNP Announcement URI.
+Any [Announcement Types](Announcements.md#announcement-types) with a `fromId` and `contentHash` have a DSNP Content URI.

 ### Example
 ```